Brown-Code-LLC/pose4me/README.md

-# Pose4Me 🧘 — stretch reminders with a camera coach
+# Pose4Me App 🧘 — stretch reminders with a camera coach

 An iOS app that fights sedentary damage.
 Every hour (or whatever rhythm you pick) it nudges you to take a 30–120 second stretch.
 The front camera opens, an **animated guide